 Warren Buffett quoted from Fortune‘s 1988 Investor’s Guide issue in Berkshire Hathaway’s 1987 Shareholder Letter, a study that indicated that among the 500 largest industrial companies and 500 largest service companies, only 25 of the 1,000 companies achieved 10-year average ROE of over 20% from 1977 through 1986, with a minimum ROE of 15% in each of the years.
 During the decade, 24 of the 25 outperformed the S&P 500.

 Joel Greenblatt, Managing Principal and Co-Chief Investment Officer of Gotham Asset Management, claims in his 2006 book ‘The Little Book That Beats The Market’, that back testing the Magic Formula returned 30.8% per annum from 1988 to 2004, compared with a market average and S&P500 return of 12.3% and 12.4% respectively.
-(Note: Cheapskate Investing’s quantitative and systematic approach towards seeking cheap compounders is similar to the underlying concept of the Magic Formula’s ‘quality bought cheap.’)
+(Note: Cheapskate Investing’s quantitative and systematic approach towards seeking cheap wide-moat compounders was inspired by the underlying concept of the Magic Formula’s ‘quality bought cheap.’)

 Read more about Cheapskate Investing’s Investment Philosophy here: